WrestleMania XXVIII: Preliminary matches

 Jim Ross joined the commentators (Michael Cole and Jerry Lawler) for the Hell in a Cell match between Triple H and The Undertaker with Shawn Michaels as special guest referee billed as "The End of an Era".
 The match started with the two going back and forth.
 The match moved to the outside where The Undertaker dominated.
 Back in the ring, Triple H assaulted Undertaker with the steel steps and even countered a Hell's Gate.
 The match intensified when Triple H brought steel chairs and a sledgehammer into the ring.
 After multiple big moves and weapon shots on each other, the two men repeatedly kicked out.
 After suffering a Pedigree, a Sweet Chin Music, and multiple chair and sledgehammer shots, Undertaker came back and executed a Tombstone Piledriver; however, Triple H kicked out.
-Triple H delivered one more Pedigree before the Undertaker kicked out, took back control, performed another Tombstone, and won the match to extend his undefeated streak to 20–0.
-After the match, Undertaker and Michaels helped Triple H out of the ring and made it to the entrance stage, where they embraced.
+Triple H delivered one more Pedigree before The Undertaker kicked out, took back control, performed another Tombstone, and won the match to extend his undefeated streak to 20–0.
+After the match, The Undertaker and Michaels helped Triple H out of the ring and made it to the entrance stage, where they embraced.

 The following match was a twelve-man tag team match to determine who would run both Raw and SmackDown, pitting teams representing Teddy Long and John Laurinaitis against each other.
 The match began with a back-and-forth between both teams.
 After Booker T (of Team Teddy) entered he was worn down by most of Team Johnny until the rest of both teams engaged in an all-out brawl both inside and outside of the ring.
 Then, Zack Ryder (of Team Teddy) started to dominate Team Johnny's Dolph Ziggler and The Miz, but as he was distracted by his storyline girlfriend Eve, The Miz delivered a Skull Crushing Finale to Ryder and scored a pinfall victory for Team Johnny, giving John Laurinaitis control of both shows.